darkmattercoder/qt-build/README.md

 A (nearly) full qt build environment docker.
 Using multi-stage build to decouple build from actual image.
 Can build a `qmake` project with one single command.

-Find it also on [https://hub.docker.com/r/darkmattercoder/qt-build](dockerhub).
+Find the images on [https://hub.docker.com/r/darkmattercoder/qt-build](dockerhub).
+Find the sources on [https://github.com/darkmattercoder/qt-build](github)

 ## Usage (short)